-Library materials are delivered by volunteers to qualifying customers.
-To apply for the service, call Senior and Homebound Services, located at the Largo-Kettering Branch (301-336-4253) email at email@example.com .
+Library materials are delivered by mail or volunteer to qualifying customers.
+To apply for the service, complete the Books by Mail application , call Outreach Services at 301-336-4253 or email firstname.lastname@example.org.

 Provides comprehensive library services to the eligible blind and physically handicapped residents of the State of Maryland.

 Library Hours: 8am – 5pm, Monday – Friday; 10am – 2pm, second Saturday of every month

 Voice: 410-230-2424 or 1-800-964-9209

 Website: www.lbph.lib.md.us/